gndclouds/gndclouds/posts/interdependent-collaborations-v1.md

 layout: layouts/post.njk
 ---

-One of the joys of building [Tiny Factoreis](https://tinyfactories.space) has been working with different tiny teams of people to build and ship projects.
-The more projects we have worked on the better I feel about gauging what is needed for us to make the collaboration successful.
+One of the joys of building [Tiny Factoreis](https://tinyfactories.space) has been working with different tiny teams of people to build and ship projects.<!-- excerpt --> The more projects we have worked on the better I feel about gauging what is needed for us to make the collaboration successful.
 I wanted to summarize some of the principles that have become most helpful from our past collaborations:
 <br/>
 **Independent** - The ability to take on ownership of a task, and find the best solution within their means.
 <br/>